Richard Beale Blaize: Business

-After arriving Lagos in 1862, Blaize worked as a printer for Robert Campbell, editor of Anglo-American.
+After arriving Lagos in 1862, Blaize worked as a printer for Robert Campbell, editor of the newspaper The Anglo-American.
 He then left printing for merchandise trading and importation.
 In trading, the participants were numerous, especially those from Lagos; most of the traders mainly dealt with exchanging goods with exporters and a few delved into exportation.
 A number of traders owned steamers, which were used to navigate the Niger River to buy goods from groups across river, and some even boasted they showed the imperialists how to move across the river.
 Blaize was among a few of the Lagos merchants to be very successful in trading; he was an importer and was also involved with trade across the Niger.
 Though the ruinous approach of competitors led to many indigenous enterprises foundling not the least helped with the dominance of sole proprietorships, Blaize thrived in the midst of strong competition and became one of the wealthiest West Africans of his time.
 He was included in the European Lagos Chamber of Commerce constituted in 1888 and was on the 1898 Commission on Trade in Lagos.